OpenConext/Mujina/README.md

 [![Build Status](https://travis-ci.org/OpenConext/Mujina.svg)](https://travis-ci.org/OpenConext/Mujina)
 [![codecov.io](https://codecov.io/github/OpenConext/Mujina/coverage.svg)](https://codecov.io/github/OpenConext/Mujina)

 Mujina is a SAML2 Identity and Service Provider (IdP & SP).

 Note that backward incompatibilities were introduced in version 5.0.0.
-If you want to migrate from pre-5 versions to the 5 version or post-5 version then the following has changed:
+If you want to migrate from pre-5 versions to the post-5 versions then the following has changed:

 * We no longer use Tomcat, but standalone Spring boot applications
 * The API has changed for all end-points requiring a single value (e.g. String or boolean) and only that value is required in the request body.
 See the API documentation below.

-Almost all characteristics of either the IdP or SP can be configured on-the-fly using a REST API.
-This approach removes the need for special test configuration sets in your set-up.
+Characteristics of both the IdP or SP can be runtime changed with the REST API.
-Mujina can be used in combination with test suites like Selenium or Jmeter to automate authentication testing for your applications.

 Mujina is used to test the SURFconext middleware which enables Dutch educational services to use cloud based SAAS-services.

 Features
 --------
 - A SAML2-compliant Identity Provider.
 The IdP will authenticate known users, providing known attributes to the SP.
-A REST api allows for the 'just-in-time' manipulation of:
+The REST api allows for the manipulation of:
   * user credentials (either a specific username & password or allow any username and password)
   * user role
   * any user attributes
   * signing certificate
   * entityID
   * ACS endpoint
-  * SLO Endpoint of the SP (HTTP Post Binding)

 - A SAML2-compliant Service Provider.
 The SP displays the attributes as these were received from an IdP.
-A REST api allows for the 'just-in-time' manipulation of:
+The REST api allows for the manipulation of:
   * entityID
   * signing certificate
   * sso Service URL
-  * SLO Endpoint of the IDP (HTTP Post Binding)

 Defaults
 --------